Tinka / Fintech

 Approach

 The work was sequenced in two chapters that depended on each other.
-The rebrand and app redesign came first; getting the product foundation right so that Pay In-Store launched into something coherent.
-The launch work then extended outward from the app into every touchpoint a customer might encounter along the way.
+The rebrand and app redesign came first, getting the product foundation right so Pay In-Store launched into something coherent.
+The launch work then extended outward from the app into every touchpoint a customer might encounter.

-Turning the refreshed brand into a stronger in-product experience.
-The rebrand was the starting point, not the destination.
-The design work translated a new visual identity into a product UI that felt more considered, more trustworthy, and easier to navigate; a foundation the app had lacked.
+Turning the refreshed brand into a stronger in-product experienceTranslated a new visual identity into a product UI that felt more considered, trustworthy, and easy to navigate, a foundation the app had lacked.

-Working cross-functionally throughout.
-The project required close collaboration with engineering on feasibility and build sequencing, with legal and compliance on the verification and credit flows, with marketing on the campaign and launch materials, and with customer care on the support content that would handle post-launch questions.
+Working cross-functionally throughoutClose collaboration with engineering on build sequencing, legal and compliance on verification and credit flows, marketing on launch materials, and customer care on support content.

 Key design question

 How do you make a customer feel confident enough to use a new payment method for the first time, in a public checkout queue, with a stranger watching?
-That framing shaped the activation journey; every step was designed to reduce uncertainty before the customer reached the moment of truth, not to explain things after something went wrong.
+That framing shaped the activation journey: every step designed to reduce uncertainty before the moment of truth, not explain things after something went wrong.

 Tinka app before and after the redesign; brand refresh translated into a stronger product UI